Quest for quantum advantage: Monte Carlo wave-function simulations of the Coherent Ising Machine: Fixed parameter simulations

-We first consider a simple case of anti-ferromagnetic Ising spins ($J_{ij}<0$), where neighboring anti-parallel spins result in the lowest energy with uniform interaction strength $|J_{ij}|$ (the same for all $i\neq j$) and $J_{ij}=0$ when $i=j$ .
-We examine three cases as in figure \ref{fig:Diag}.
-The first involves spins arranged in a triangle ($M=3$), the second involves spins arranged in a square ($M=4$), and the third involves spins arranged in a pentagon ($M=5$).
+We first consider a simple case of antiferromagnetic Ising spins ($J_{ij}<0$), where neighboring anti-parallel spins result in the lowest energy with uniform interaction strength $|J_{ij}|$ (the same for all $i\neq j$) and $J_{ij}=0$ when $i=j$.
+We examine two cases as in Fig. \ref{fig:Diag}, each with an impurity which flips the sign of the interaction.
+The first involves spins arranged in a triangle ($M=3$) and the second involves spins arranged in a square ($M=4$).

-In the first case, the energy is minimized when each spin is aligned opposite to its neighbors.
+In the first case, the energy is minimized when each spin is aligned opposite to its neighbors, apart from the impurity.
 We take $J_{ij}=-1$, where $i$ and $j$ are nearest neighbor modes.
-After the first two spins are aligned oppositely, the third spin becomes \textit{frustrated} due to two possible configurations that provide the same low energy.
-This simultaneous minimization with respect to the other two spins leads to a six-fold degeneracy.
-In this study, we flip the sign of $J_{12}$ ($J_{12}=J_{21}=1$) interaction , thereby reducing the degeneracy to two.
+After the first two spins are aligned oppositely, the third spin becomes \textit{frustrated} since there is no configuration that provides the same low energy.
+This simultaneous minimization with respect to the other two spins leads to a six-fold degeneracy in a uniform anti-ferromagnet.
+In this study, we flip the sign of $J_{12}$ ($J_{12}=J_{21}=1$) interaction as given in table \ref{tab:Fixed-parameters} , thereby reducing the degeneracy to two and curing the frustration.
+We also include the case of $M=4$, where the frustration is \emph{caused} by the impurity.

+We simulate each system starting from an initial vacuum state $\psi_{vac}$ and, for comparison purposes, benchmark it against the initial states $\psi_{sup}$ and $\psi_{ent}$, as defined by Eqs. \ref{eq:psi_sup} and \ref{eq:psi_ent}.
+For large values of the coherent amplitude $\alpha=\sqrt{\lambda}/g$, the quadrature components become well separated in quadrature distribution space, at steady state.
+Specifically, for $\alpha>2.5$ we observe clear quadrature separation, as illustrated in Fig. \ref{fig:Surf_alpha} for the simple case of two coupled DOPOs.
+Any overlap of quadrature solutions, as seen by Top plot in Fig. \ref{fig:Surf_alpha}, could lead to a reduction of success probability at the ground state, hence an under performance.

-We simulate the system starting from the initial vacuum state $\psi_{vac}$ and, for comparison purposes, benchmark it against the initial states $\psi_{sup}$ and $\psi_{ent}$, as defined by Eqs. \ref{eq:psi_sup} and \ref{eq:psi_ent}.
-Throughout our simulations, we fix $\alpha=2.582$, which results in a mean photon number of $6.667$ at steady state.
-Due to computational memory limitations, we select a photon cutoff of $N=16$, including the state $|0\rangle$.
-This is appropriate as it is three standard deviations from the mean photon number.
-The suitability of this cutoff is illustrated in Figure {[}\ref{fig:Success_vs_N}{]}, where we vary $N$ in the simulation to assess information loss, represented here by the success rate.
+Due to computational limitations in CPU and memory, we fix $\alpha=3.8730$ throughout these simulations, which corresponds to a steady-state mean photon number of approximately $15$.
+We choose a photon number cutoff of $N_{c}=31$, including the vacuum state $|0\rangle$, which is sufficient as it spans three standard deviations from the mean photon number.
+The adequacy of this cutoff is validated in Fig. \ref{fig:Success_vs_N}, where we vary the photon cutoff $N_c$ to assess the associated information loss, represented by the success probability.